d2a4u/sqs4s/docs/documentation.md

 #### High Level

+*NOTE:* All `xxxAsync` APIs are not suitable for FIFO queue because internally, the client pulls multiple messages from SQS in parallel, hence, the ordering might be lost.

 ##### produce

 Produce a message to SQS

 ##### batchProduce

-Produce messages to SQS in batch operation
+Produce messages to SQS in batch

 ##### consume

-Consume messages from SQS as a fs2 Stream, only acknowledge the message only when it has been processed
+Read messages from SQS queue as T, for each message, apply process `process` function and automatically acknowledge the message on completion of `process`.

+Suitable for FIFO and non-FIFO queue.
+The message is acknowledged one by one instead of batching.

 ##### consumeAsync

-Consume messages but making multiple calls to SQS in parallel
+Parallel read messages from SQS queue as a Stream of T, for each message, apply process `process` function and automatically acknowledge the messages in batch.

 ##### dequeue

-Get messages from SQS as a fs2 Stream but acknowledge right away
+Read messages from SQS queue as a Stream of T, automatically acknowledge messages **before** pushing T down the Stream.

+Suitable for FIFO and non-FIFO queue.
+The message is acknowledged one by one instead of batching.

 ##### dequeueAsync

-Get messages but making multiple calls to SQS in parallel.
-This takes a `process` function of `T => F[Unit]` to represent processing a message in a queue.
-Please note that this does not work for FIFO queue because internally, the client pulls multiple messages from SQS in parallel, run the `process` process function on each message and finally, acknowledge messages in batch.
+Parallel read messages from SQS queue as a Stream of T, automatically acknowledge messages BEFORE pushing T into the Stream.

 ##### peek

-Peek for X number of messages in SQS without acknowledging them, as a result, the messages stay in the queue.
+Read N messages from the queue without acknowledge them.

+##### read

+Similar to `peek` but return also a ReceiptHandle to manually acknowledge messages and return up to `maxRead` number of messages.

+##### reads

+Similar to `read` but return a Stream of `ReceiveMessage.Result[T]` which can be used to manually acknowledge messages.

+##### readsAsync

+Similar to `reads` but read messages in parallel.

+##### ack

+Acknowledge that a message has been read one by one.

+##### batchAck

+Batch acknowledge that messages has been read.